 "So if you can find the medications that block RHOA in the active form, it also closes the cell proliferation", - says Espinosa.

 "This is potentially a medicinal way that stimulates the development of squamous cell carcinoma", - says Espinoza.
-"Now the challenge is to use this knowledge for treatment, find a way to reactivate the way TGFB / RHOA for saving cancer patients' lives."
+"Now the challenge is to use this knowledge for treatment, find a way to reactivate the way TGFB / RHOA to save the lives of patients with cancer."